Russell Kirk: Neoconservatism

-Late in life, Kirk grew disenchanted with American neoconservatives as well.
-As Chronicles editor Scott Richert describes it:
+In the 1980s, Kirk grew disenchanted with American neoconservatives.
+In 2004, Chronicles editor Scott Richert wrote:

 [One line] helped define the emerging struggle between neoconservatives and paleoconservatives.
 "Not seldom has it seemed," Kirk declared, "as if some eminent Neoconservatives mistook Tel Aviv for the capital of the United States."
 A few years later, in another Heritage Foundation speech, Kirk repeated that line verbatim.
 In the wake of the Gulf War, which he had opposed, he clearly understood that those words carried even greater meaning.

-He also commented the neoconservatives were "often clever, never wise."

-Midge Decter, Jewish director of the Committee for the Free World, called Kirk's remark "a bloody outrage, a piece of anti-Semitism by Kirk that impugns the loyalty of neoconservatives."
-She told The New Republic, "It's this notion of a Christian civilization.
+Kirk said that neoconservatives were "often clever...seldom wise."
+Midge Decter, a Jewish director of the Committee for the Free World and wife of neoconservative writer Norman Podhoretz, called Kirk's description of neoconservatives "a bloody outrage, a piece of anti-Semitism by Kirk that impugns the loyalty of neoconservatives."
+Decter told The New Republic that, "it's this notion of a Christian civilization.
 You have to be part of it or you're not really fit to conserve anything.
 That's an old line and it's very ignorant."

 Samuel T. Francis called Kirk's "Tel Aviv" remark "a wisecrack about the slavishly pro-Israel sympathies among neoconservatives."
 He described Decter's response as untrue, "reckless" and "vitriolic."
 Furthermore, he argued that such a denunciation "always plays into the hands of the left, which is then able to repeat the charges and claim conservative endorsement of them.

-The Gulf War

-Toward the end of his life, Russell Kirk was highly critical of Republican militarism.
-President Bush, Kirk said, had embarked upon "a radical course of intervention in the region of the Persian Gulf".

-Excerpts from Russell Kirk's lectures at the Heritage Foundation (1992):